-Joining Day: Your Arequipa airport transfer will take you directly to our joining hotel, ready for an early start tomorrow.
+Joining Day: Your Santiago airport transfer will take you directly to our joining hotel, ready for an early start tomorrow.
 Today you will meet your crew for your tour briefing and welcome dinner.

-Day 12 & 13: Riding west from Potosi through the mountains of the Cordilleras de Azanaques and de Los Frailes, the roads reach heights of 5,200 metres / 17,160 feet.
+Day 9 & 10 : Riding west from Potosi through the mountains of the Cordilleras de Azanaques and de Los Frailes, the roads reach heights of 5,200 metres / 17,160 feet.
 There is not a lot of traffic on this road and we pass through a few small villages that remind us that people actually live out here.
-After this high altitude ride, we reach El Alto where we leave our bikes and take a transfer down into La Paz, you will soon see why we don’t ride into La Paz.
+After this high-altitude ride, we reach El Alto where we leave our bikes and take a transfer down into La Paz, you will soon see why we don’t ride into La Paz.
 A full day in La Paz allows us time to explore the city including a city tour visiting the witches market, government house, Plaza Murillo residential area and Valle de la Luna (Moon Valley).
 La Paz has one of the most dramatic settings of any city in the world, made all that more imposing with the towering snow-capped Mt.
 Illimani looming above.
 For the more adventurous, or slightly mad, riders can experience the Death Road motorcycle trip (optional).
 This is an amazing ride down what is regarded as the world’s most dangerous road a short distance out of La Paz.
-Please note this is on rented bikes, not Compass bikes.

-Day 19: Today we catch the early bus for a 20-minute ride to the global icon that is the Incan fortress of Machu Picchu.
+Day 16,: Today we catch the early bus for a 20-minute ride to the global icon that is the Incan fortress of Machu Picchu.
 We have a guided tour of this world heritage site to explain the significance of this breathtaking place.
-After taking time to explore and soak in Machu Picchu we return to Aguas Calientes and have some lunch before taking an afternoon train to Ollantaytambo, where we collect the bikes and take a wonderful “shortcut” via a high plateau that offers superb views of the ever-present snow-capped peaks of the Andes, to Cusco where we shall have our final dinner and reminisce on what has been an amazing South American ride experience.
+After taking time to explore and soak in Machu Picchu we return to Aguas Calientes and have some lunch before taking an afternoon train to Ollantaytambo, where we collect the bikes and take a wonderful “shortcut” via a high plateau that offers superb views of the ever-present snow-capped peaks of the Andes, to Cusco.

-Departure day: Spend some time in Cusco or fly home, the choice is yours.
+Departure day: Spend some time in Santiago or fly home, the choice is yours.

 Highs: Mid 20’s Celsius / Mid 70’s Fahrenheit